Lakes & Ponds

 The project was funded through a grant from the Ohio EPA’s Clean Water Act, and covered 60% of its cost.
 Mill Creek MetroParks completed the balance of the project with matching funds and in-kind services.

 Migrating waterfowl and resident goldfish have made this 3.25-acre pond a popular site since 1896.
 Visitors can enjoy this area by taking the .25-mile Lily Pond Circle Trail that loops around the pond.
+Fishing is not permitted at this location.

 An extensive restoration project at the Lily Pond was completed in 2016.
 The purpose of the project was to restore the attributes and functions of the Lily Pond that had deteriorated from heavy use and frequency of visitors.
 Some of the new features include a floating boardwalk, two observation decks to bring visitors to the water’s edge, native vegetation to create seasonal interest and pockets of diverse habitat, a bioswale, biofiltration area, and permeable pavers to prevent storm water runoff and pollutants from entering the Lily Pond, educational interpretive signage, and a kiosk with facility information.